ashleywillard/healthy-eff/README.md

   * User will see a standard calendar, for every day they worked out, they will see what they did and how long, as well as the status of that activity: either 'Approved', 'Rejected', or 'Pending'
 * If JavaScript is not enabled User can still view their calendar, however this will only allow them to see the past two months.
 * With JavaScript enabled, User can navigate the calendar to see all months that they have submitted healty activities for
-* The User Calendar Page will also show the amount earned this month at the top right of the page
+* The User Calendar Page will also show the amount earned each month at the top right of the page

 ##### Settings:
 * On the Settings page, users can change their password and email address